cjadams698/SalesExcelDashboard/README.md

 # SalesExcelDashboard
 A dashboard made in excel looking at sales through age group, gender, channel, and location.
+The SalesReportRawData.xlsx is the spreadsheet and data that I started with.
+The SalesReportDashboardFinal.xlsx is the end result of my project.

 Insights:
 Women are much more likely to buy than men (~65%).